Understanding Common Reasons for eTA Rejection

 Double-Check Your Application and Documents

-A visa rejection is often a result of incomplete, incorrect, or missing documentation.
+A eTA rejection is often a result of incomplete, incorrect, or missing documentation.
 To improve your chances when reapplying, thoroughly review your original application and the documents you submitted.

 Steps to Review Your Application

-- Consistency Across Documents: Ensure that the information you’ve provided on your visa application form matches the details in your supporting documents.
-For example, the travel dates on your flight booking shoold align with your stated itinerary.
+Consistency Across Documents: Ensure that the information you’ve provided on your eTA application form matches the details in your supporting documents.
+For example, the travel dates on your flight booking should align with your stated itinerary.

 Addressing any issues related to missing or inaccurate information will significantly improve the likelihood of a successful reapplication.